JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/zkWasm Protocol.md

     The `add` function is used to calculate the final memory address by adding the offset to the witness pointer.
 The `mload` function is used to load 32 bytes from that address into `data32`.
 Therefore, `data32` will hold the 32 bytes of the transaction data we want to extract.

     And the `data32` is then used to extract the operation code, token index, amount, and recipient address from the transaction data.
-For exmaple:
+For example:

     ```solidity
     ops[1] = uint256( (data32 >> (30*8)) & 0x00FF ); //extract the token index